jeffbinder/visions-and-revisions/README.md

 > \{****
 > The preceding poem is by Charles Baudelaire.\}

 I also added similar text to the collection of poems on which I finetuned the model, so that the neural network would learn to recognize this type of annotation.
 The brackets indicate that the program is not allowed to alter that text.
-If the "strong topic bias" feature is turned on, the program computes the probabilities both with and without these annotations and biases the probabilities by the formula ```(probability with annotations / probability without annotations) ** n```, where n is a factor indicating the strength of the topic bias (2.0 is recommended).
+If the "strong topic bias" feature is turned on, the program computes the probabilities both with and without these annotations and computes the scores using the formula ```probability with annotations / probability without annotations ** n```, where n is a factor indicating the strength of the topic bias (0.5 is recommended).
 In this case, the topic annotations cause the program to produce a different prediction:

 > Tyger Tyger, burning leaves, in the middle of the night